AbuSalehFaysal/my-journey-to-product-management/README.md

 2. Can customers use our product?
 2. Do the customers want our product?
 4. Do the customers care about the problem we are solving?

+## Selection in Product Management

+Selection involves identifying which features and projects to prioritize based on business goals, customer needs, and user feedback.
+As a product manager (PM), effective product selection is crucial for ensuring the product's success in the market.
+PMs utilize tools such as product roadmaps, prioritization metrics, and user feedback to guide their decisions on selection.
 ---

 More topics coming soon... 🚀